 A. If your husband's investment in the firm is 10% or greater, disclose 100% of his share of the business on Schedule A-2, Part 1 and 50% of his income on Schedule A-2, Parts 2 and 3.
 For example, a client of your husband's must be a source of at least $20,000 during the reporting period before the client's name is reported.

 Q. How do I disclose my spouse's or registered domestic partner's salary?

 A. Report the name of the employer as a source of income on Schedule C.

 Q. I am a doctor.
 For purposes of reporting $10,000 sources of income on Schedule A-2, Part 3, are the patients or their insurance carriers considered sources of income?

 A. If your patients exercise sufficient control by selecting you instead of other doctors, then your patients, rather than their insurance carriers, are sources of income to you.
-See Reference Pamphlet, page 14, for additional information.
+See Reference Pamphlet.

 Q. I received a loan from my grandfather to purchase my home.
 Is this loan reportable?

 A. No. Loans received from family members are not reportable.